 Settlement agreement: how much should you receive for your settlement agreement?

-In this article one of our specialist employment solicitors, Chris Hadrill , provides a brief introduction on how much you should expect to receive for your settlement agreement (or, to put it another way, what a reasonable value is for a settlement agreement).
+In this article one of our specialist employment solicitors, Chris Hadrill , provides a brief introduction on how much you should expect to receive for your work settlement agreement (or, to put it another way, what a reasonable value is for a settlement agreement).

 If you’ve been offered a settlement agreement (also known as a compromise agreement) or are looking to approach your employer to negotiate a settlement agreement then you will normally have a number of questions: what payments should I expect under an agreement?
 How much is an average settlement agreement worth?
 And how much should you expect to receive for your settlement agreement?